 - The Customer Gateway is on the customer side of the VPN connection.
 This consists of a name, an IP address and an ASN.
 The IP address MUST be static, routable and can be located behind a NAT gateway/instance (usually is, apparently)

 - The VPN tunnel contains information about the above constructs.
-It MUST be initiated on the VPC side of the connection.
+For the tunnel to be brought up, the connection must be initiated by the customer gateway.

 - When the VPN is being setup, the wizard allows for certain routes to be advertised to the VPC.
 If BGP, then use route filtering on the corporate router to control what’s advertised to the VPC.